geomoose/gm3/docs/howto/configure-measure-tool.rst

         });

--  ``pointProjections`` is an array of projection and label definitions, that is defined the same as with the `Coordinate Display <coordinate-display.md>`__.
+-  ``pointProjections`` is an array of projection and label definitions, that is defined the same as with the :doc:`Coordinate Display <coordinate-display>`.
 When a user clicks on a point on the map, the point will be shown in all of the defined projections.
 -  ``initialUnits`` is one of:
 -  ``m`` for meters.